a-moreira/Koan/README.md

 Log out and log in back again to see a Koan

-Currently for Ubuntu 18.04 only
+Currently for Ubuntu 18.04 with GNOME only